lfvaldezit/terraform-s3-website/README.md

  ```
  * Copy the contents of terraform.tfvars.example into a new file named terraform.tfvars
-   and adjust the values
+   and adjust the values.
- * Update variables in locals.tf as needed
+ * Update variables in locals.tf as needed.
  ```

 4. **Initialize Terraform**